dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 The Dust Developer Platform enables the creation of Dust apps powered by Large Language Models (LLMs) such as GPT-4 and Claude.
 These apps perform specific tasks by making calls to models, APIs, or Data Sources.

-Dust apps add a functional layer over a model, enabling it to operate in a particular manner suited to the task at hand.
+Dust apps add a functional layer over a model, enabling it to operate in a manner suited to the task.

 Assistants, on the other hand, are more complex.
 They integrate a large language model with context understanding, planning abilities, and tool operation to respond to queries or complete tasks directed towards a defined objective, drawing on their built-in knowledge and the user's input.

 ### How to create custom apps?

-As an Admin or a builder, to create Dust custom apps go to ️Admin > `Developers`> `Tools` > select `Create App` .
-From there, you can give the app a name and decide who can access the app.
+As an Admin or a builder, you can create Dust custom apps by going to ️Admin > `Developers`> `Tools` > selecting `Create App`.
+From there, you can give the app a name and decide who can access it.

-To learn how to develop an app you can explore Dust technical documentation here - https://docs.dust.tt/
+To learn how to develop an app, you can explore Dust's technical documentation here - https://docs.dust.tt/

 ## Troubles using Dust and limitations of the assistant

 ### When asking a question about data within Slack, the link to the thread isn’t always the right one

-In a given channel, messages that are not part of a slack thread are grouped together by Dust according to the time they were sent.
-The link provided by dust is then for the first message of the group.
-The message that matched your question might be further down.
-To optimize dust retrieval of a piece of information on Slack, we recommend creating a first message with only the title, then following up in a thread from the message with all the information.
+When messages are not threaded, Dust points to the window of the channel message that represents the chunk whose URL is the first message.
+To optimize Dust synchronization and retrieval of Slack messages, we recommend formatting Slack threads as is: first message with the title and then create a thread.

 ### I haven’t received a login, or I am having trouble logging in

-If you experience issues logging in please send a message to your workspace Admin or our team [team@dust.tt](mailto:team@dust.tt) will investigate.
+If you experience issues logging in, please send a message to your workspace Admin, or our team [team@dust.tt](mailto:team@dust.tt) will investigate.

 ### The assistant is producing links that don’t work and falsely claiming something untrue.
 What’s going on?

 Assistants are limited to text responses and can't browse the internet or use unapproved tools.
 They rely on approved data sources and Admin permissions.

 GPT4 and Claude are transformer-based models.
 They're trained to predict the next word in a sentence using probability, not grammar.
-For example, if you input 'chair', it predicts the next word based on patterns.
+For example, if you input 'chair,' it predicts the next word based on patterns.
 But it doesn't really "understand" what a chair is.
-That's why the assistant might sometimes make mistakes or "hallucinate".
+That's why the assistant might sometimes make mistakes or "hallucinate."

 ### Why doesn't the assistant remember what I said earlier in a conversation?